Kinematic Kitbashing: Related Work

 \subsection{Articulated Mechanical Assemblies}

-The modeling and design of \emph{articulated mechanical assemblies}---structures with movable parts and mechanical joints---has become a topic of significant interest for the computer graphics and computational fabrication communities.
+The modeling of \emph{articulated mechanical assemblies} has become a topic of significant interest for the computer graphics and computational fabrication communities.
 Prior work has focused chiefly on semi-automatic and optimization-based workflows for creating such assemblies, with applications in robotics, animation, and computational fabrication.
-Methods have been proposed for articulated mechanisms that can be physically fabricated, including complex linkages~\cite{CorosTNSFSMB13,Thomaszewski2014}, compliant joints~\cite{Megaro2017b, Zhang2021}, and cable-driven systems~\cite{Megaro2017, Li2017}.
-Other approaches focus on robotic and animated characters with expressive or task-specific motions~\cite{Megaro2015,Maloisel2023,Geilinger2018,ChaCra2015,Ceylan2013}, and dynamic objects~\cite{SorkineHornung14}.
+Methods for physically fabricable mechanisms include complex linkages~\cite{CorosTNSFSMB13,Thomaszewski2014}, compliant joints~\cite{Megaro2017b, Zhang2021}, and cable-driven systems~\cite{Megaro2017, Li2017}.
+Other approaches focus on robotic characters with expressive or task-specific motions~\cite{Megaro2015,Maloisel2023,Geilinger2018,ChaCra2015,Ceylan2013}, and dynamic objects~\cite{SorkineHornung14}.

 A common strategy across many of these methods is to begin with a high-level specification of motion, such as a reference trajectory~\cite{Thomaszewski2014, CorosTNSFSMB13} or an animation sequence~\cite{Ceylan2013}, and then solve a non-linear optimization problem to determine the parameters of the mechanical assembly that best realizes these motions.
 While powerful, these methods require a carefully designed differentiated forward model and are usually tailored to a particular mechanism class; adapting them to new objectives often requires substantial re-engineering.
 Our approach, by contrast, accepts black-box functional objectives.
 This offers a practical and scalable alternative to existing methods, particularly in cases where rapid exploration of designs is essential.